 The music in this Tecla edition of Giuliani’s Complete Studies is all Urtext, that is to say that all the music has been re-engraved but still presents strictly the original text without any alterations.
 I have not added any modern fingering or editorial dynamics as some other modern editions do.
 The only fingering in this edition is Giuliani’s own.
 That way the reader can be certain of having the authentic text.

 Six collections of Giuliani’s pieces for students are included in this book.
 His famous op.
 1 (Studio for the guitar) with its right hand and left hand studies is carefully thought out and didactic and has remained in print ever since its first publication.
 Op.
-48 is a set of virtuoso variations, brilliant and also famous.
+48 is a set of virtuoso studies, brilliant and also famous.
 Opp.
 51, 98 and 139 are collections of short pieces, not too hard.
 Op.
 100 is a special collection, interesting for the different kinds of pieces which it contains.